As an artist, I often get asked this question – How to find your art style?

 For instance, I loved the Simpsons’ big round eyes and I incorporate that in my art style no matter what.

-The eyes aren’t close together like the Simpsons though, my art style involves the eyes being far apart.
+The eyes aren’t close together like in the Simpsons though, my art style involves the eyes being far apart.

 I like cartoon-style art – like Adventure time so most of my art is brightly colored and has defined outlines.